Vintage CPU Computer Chips - Collectibles, Memorabilia & Jewelry

 Item #425

-This is an acrylic clock commemorating the Transistor's 50th Anniversary from 1947-1997.
+This is an acrylic clock commemorating the Transistor's 50th Anniversary from 1947-1997 by Lucent Technologies Microelectronics Group.
 (The corporate transition of Western Electric to Lucent Technology took place the year before in 1996.)

 Many of the world's first transistors were assembled by western electric at it's Allentown PA. plant starting in 1951.
 (Four years after the first transistor was invented at the Bell Research Labs by physicist William Shockley and colleagues Walter Brattain and John Bardeen on December 23rd 1947.)